 We welcome all of these programs because, in the end, they all help grow the pool of Linux support professionals which drives adoption of Linux!

 Yes.
 Once a person is certified by LPI and receives a certification designation (LPIC-1, LPIC-2, LPIC-3) the certification is valid for 5 years.
 Candidates are eligible to begin re-certification two years after they complete their certification.
 Certification expiration dates may also be extended by certifying at a higher level.
 For instance a candidate that has had an active LPIC-1 certification for 4 years, may choose to take the LPIC-2 level exams.
 Upon successful completion, their LPIC-2 certification is valid for a period of five years, their existing active LPIC-1 certification will be renewed to have the same 5-year expiration date as their LPIC-2.

 - What is the CompTIA Linux+ powered by LPI?

 In 2010, CompTIA adopted LPI’s LPIC-1 exams as their Linux+ certification.
-As a result of this partnership, candidates may elect to have their scores shared with LPI when signing up to take the CompTIA Linux+ powered by LPI exams (LX0-101/103 and LX0-102/104).
+As a result of this partnership, candidates may elect to have their scores shared with LPI after taking the CompTIA Linux+ powered by LPI exams (LX0-101/103 and LX0-102/104).
 Upon successful completion, they will receive their LPIC-1 certification from LPI at no additional cost or testing.
 Visit CompTIA to purchase vouchers and sign up for the Linux+ exam.